Top priorities and challenges for commerce organisations

 The right data plays a powerful role in customer experiences from pre to post-sale.
 Digital leaders are putting this data into action, driving personalisation, customer satisfaction, and loyalty.
 And they’re finding efficiencies with automation, making them better prepared to weather macroeconomic changes like inflation.

 Firms focus on putting data into action

-Commerce professionals report how prepared their organizations are to use data for personalization and AI.
+Commerce professionals report how prepared their organisations are to use data for personalisation and AI.
 Data is filterable by industry and country.

 Efficiency & Productivity

 Digital commerce allows for a faster time to close and improves productivity of sales teams, and increases customer satisfaction across the board.
 Companies using headless architecture are more efficient and seeing greater ecommerce success.
 And flexibility reigns: payment options are expanding rapidly.

 Companies report their plans on implementing headless architecture within the next two years and what benefits they see from having headless.
 Data is filterable by industry and country.

 New options meet old fears at the moment of purchase